brunopaiva1/brunopaiva1/README.md

-<p align="center">Hello, my name is Bruno Paiva, I am a scientific researcher in High-Performance Computing (HPC), as well as the founder of the company S/CODE.</p>&nbsp;
+<p align="center">Hello, my name is Bruno Paiva.
+I am a scientific researcher in High-Performance Computing (HPC), focusing on deep learning and quantum computing, as well as a cybersecurity expert and forensic researcher.
+I am also the founder of the company S/CODE, where I apply advanced computational techniques to solve complex problems in security, data analysis, and technological innovation..</p>&nbsp;

 <div align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=brunopaiva1&theme=radical&mode=weekly" />